SoftwareAG/oee-simulators/simulators/README.md

   ]
 ```

-Detailed feature list:
-- configuration in JSON, no need to write code
-- automatically creates devices and sends data
-- identifies devices using a configurable `externalId`
-- devices can be disabled to not send any events and measurements
 - the number of **events** and **measurements** **per hour** can be configured as a random number in a range
     ```
     "minimumPerHour": 5,